Beginner level

 Level Up Your Lawn Game with Garden Ninja’s Design Courses

-From Beginner to Confident Designer: My Garden Design for Beginners course (just £199) gives you the complete toolkit to create stunning outdoor spaces.
-You'll learn how to plan the perfect lawn size and placement, select complementary plants for borders, and design a garden that suits your lifestyle, not against it.
+My Garden Design for Beginners course (just £199) gives you the complete toolkit to create stunning outdoor spaces.
+You’ll learn how to plan the perfect lawn size and placement, select complementary plants for borders, and design a garden that suits your lifestyle, not against it.
+A beautifully maintained lawn in a poorly designed garden is like wearing a tuxedo with flip-flops.
+My courses teach you to see the bigger picture, ensuring your pristine lawn becomes the centrepiece of a cohesive, stunning garden design.

 29